-Volunteering means meeting new friends, it’s inevitable, and these will be the kind of people whose soul sings the same song as yours.
+Volunteering means meeting new friends.
+Inevitably, you and your new friends will have a lot in common.
 You will want to spend a lot of time with them, and you should.
-However, don’t also forget to go on walks by yourself, to take time to process things on your own accord, to sit solo in a coffee shop and watch the world go by letting your thoughts brew completely uninterrupted.
+However, don’t forget to go on walks by yourself, and take time to process things on your own accord.
+Sit solo in a coffee shop and watch the world go by: letting your thoughts brew completely uninterrupted.

-Some of us write, some paint, some of us are photographers, some make movies.
-Whatever your style is, make sure that you take some time to record and thus process what you are experiencing.
-Not only will it help you interpret your experience but it will also make for a great way of explaining your adventures to friends and family when you are back home.
+Some of us write, some paint, some of us photograph, and some record video.
+Whatever your preference, make sure that you take some time to record, and process what you are experiencing.
+Not only will it help you interpret your experience, but it will also help you to explain your learnings to friends and family when you are back home.

-Follow these simple suggestions and the transition into your volunteer experience is sure to be a smooth one!
-For all past volunteers, we would love to hear your best tips for those new to the game, share your suggestions in the comment section below.
+Follow these simple suggestions and the transition into your volunteer experience is sure to be a smooth one.

-Find out more about GVI’s international, award-winning volunteering programmes and internships!
-Choose from over 150 community development, animal care, teaching, women’s empowerment and conservation projects worldwide!
+Find out more about GVI’s international, award-winning volunteering programs and internships.
+Choose one of our community development, teaching, women’s empowerment and conservation projects worldwide.